 Following insertion of the pH tube a member of the Department of GI Physiology team will explain how to use the monitoring equipment during the recording period and instructions for returning the next day.
 The process of placing both tubes takes about 60 minutes, after which time you will be able to return to work / home.

-You cannot take your normal anti-reflux or indigestion medication during this 24 hour period, as it will prevent accurate monitoring results.
-If you ignore the advice and take any anti-reflux or indigestion medication during this period you will be required to have the 24 hour pH test repeated.
+You cannot take your normal anti-reflux or indigestion medication during this 24-hour period as it will prevent accurate monitoring results.
+Nor should you be taking any antacid medication that was permitted in the previous week even if you have symptoms during this 24-hour recording.
+If you ignore the advice and take any anti-reflux or indigestion medication during this period you will be required to have the 24-hour pH test repeated.

 If required, a member of staff from Hull University Teaching Hospitals NHS Trust will be available for you to speak to 24 hours a day (contact details and telephone number will be provided when you attend the department).